 CareBoards was established by TMIT in 2010 to focus upon "Saving Lives from the Boardroom," and was specifically structured to support the boardroom to save lives and prevent patient harm.CareBoards Mission:

 CareBoards' mission is to save lives, save money, and create value in the communities we serve by providing the most effective systems, practices, and tools for hospital boardrooms to utilize in support of their patient safety improvement actions.CareBoards Leadership Team:

 CareBoards will be establishing a boardroom team of highly qualified experts in governance, executive leadership, and safety and quality from within and outside the healthcare sector.
 The board will provide direction, establish goals and objectives, and ensure that resources are available for CareBoards to effectively fulfill its long-term commitments to the boardroom.

 CareBoards Boardroom Support:

-During the last five years, many patient safety-supporting publications, books, presentations, and tools have emerged through the Centers for Medicare & Medicaid Services, the Institute for Healthcare Improvement, the Center for Healthcare Governance, the Healthcare Research and Educational Trust, the Estes Park Institute, Great Boards, The Joint Commission, the National Association of Public Hospitals and Health Systems, the National Center for Healthcare Leadership, the National Quality Forum, the Governance Institute, and a number of individual authors.
+During the last five years, many patient safety-supporting publications, books, presentations, and tools have emerged through the Centers for Medicare & Medicaid Services, the Institute for Healthcare Improvement, the Center for Healthcare Governance, the Healthcare Research and Educational Trust, the Estes Park Institute, Great Boards, The Joint Commission, the National Association of Public Hospitals and Health Systems, the National Center for Healthcare Leadership, the Governance Institute, and a number of individual authors.
 Great work has been accomplished by these organizations.

 CareBoards intends to build out this portal over time to engage and partner with boardrooms to inspire and support their patient safety improvement actions by providing: